ai-on-gke/website/site/content/docs/tutorials/llamaindex/index.md

 3. Do some prompting.
-If you ask `What Paul did?`, the output should look like this:
+If you ask `What did Paul do?`, the output should look like this:

 ```
 {